Pulpectomy (Baby Root Canal) for Children in Ottawa

 Expected Success Rates

-• Early intervention before extensive bone infection develops
+Early intervention: Before extensive bone infection develops

-• Good crown seal preventing bacterial re-entry
+Good crown seal: Preventing bacterial re-entry

-• Regular follow-up monitoring with periodic X-rays
+Regular follow-up: Monitoring with periodic X-rays

-• Good oral hygiene maintaining overall oral health
+Good oral hygiene: Maintaining overall oral health

-• Persistent bacteria in complex canal anatomy
+Persistent bacteria: In complex canal anatomy may cause failure

-• Crown leakage allowing bacterial re-entry
+Crown leakage: Allowing bacterial re-entry

-• Ongoing bone infection that doesn't resolve
+Ongoing bone infection: That doesn't resolve after treatment

 Cost of Pulpectomy Treatment

-Per tooth, depending on complexity
+Pulpectomy: $250-400 per tooth, depending on complexity

 Baby molars with 3-4 canals cost more than front teeth with 1-2 canals.
 Total cost for pulpectomy plus crown ranges $500-850 per tooth for most cases.
 When multiple teeth require treatment under sedation, sedation fees are additional.